EducloudHQ/ecommerce-api-with-cdk-typescript/content/resource_stack/introduction.md

-## SST Stack
+## CDK Stack

-In AWS SST, a stack is a collection of related AWS resources that are created, updated, and deleted together.
+In AWS CDK, a stack is a collection of related AWS resources that are created, updated, and deleted together.
 A stack is defined using a YAML or JSON file that describes the resources and their properties.
 Stacks can be managed using the AWS CloudFormation service, which provides a way to create, update, and delete stacks in a safe and controlled manner.
-In the context of this document, an AWS SST stack is used to define and deploy serverless resources such as DynamoDB tables, Lambda functions, and API Gateway endpoints using a single YAML or JSON file.
+In the context of this document, an AWS CDK stack is used to define and deploy serverless resources such as DynamoDB tables, Lambda functions, and API Gateway endpoints using a single YAML or JSON file.

-## AWS SST Constructs
+## AWS CDK Constructs

-AWS SST provides several constructs that can be used to define your serverless resources:
+AWS CDK provides several constructs that can be used to define your serverless resources using a favourite programming language:

 ### Table